-The Computer Systems group of the Vrije Universiteit, Amsterdam was established mid 1970’s by prof. Andrew Tanenbaum (see history) and has been at the forefront of systems research for four decades (see Honors & awards).
-The group currently consists of three Full Professors (chairs), on High Performance Distributed Computing (Henri Bal), System and Network Security (Herbert Bos), and Massivizing Computer Systems (Alexandru Iosup).
+The Computer Systems group of the Vrije Universiteit, Amsterdam was established mid 1970’s by prof. Andrew Tanenbaum (see history) and has been at the forefront of systems research for five decades (see Honors & awards).
+The group currently consists of four Full Professors (chairs), on High Performance Distributed Computing (Henri Bal), System and Network Security (Herbert Bos), Massivizing Computer Systems (Alexandru Iosup), and Foundational and Experimental Security (Fabio Massacci).
 Prof. Andrew Tanenbaum is formally retired but still contributes to our teaching.

 We publish papers in top conferences and journals, with a strong emphasis on high-impact research.
 We distribute widely-used open-source software, with MINIX as prime example, and routinely cooperate with big tech companies such as Microsoft, Google, Apple, Intel, and Philips for the real-world transfer and exploitation of our research results.
 We have high teaching standards, as evidenced by excellent student evaluations.
 We have published many textbooks.
 The group has delivered dozens of PhDs of worldclass quality, including MIT Full Professor Frans Kaashoek and Amazon CTO Werner Vogels, and many award-winning PhD theses.